asyncapi/website/content/blog/automated-releases.md

 #### Docker

 For handling Docker you can use some community-provided GitHub Action that abstracts Docker CLI.
-I don't think it is needed though if you know Docker.
+I don't think it is needed if you know Docker.
 Some of the commands you might want to reuse also during local development, like image building and have them behind npm script like `npm run docker-build`.

 ```yaml
 - name: Release to Docker